September Exhibit

 Every month CCAC hosts a new artist.
 Here are some images from past exhibits.
 Most of the artists are from Iowa.

-APPLY FOR AN EXHIBIT
+APPLY FOR A VISUAL or PERFORMANCE ART EXHIBIT

 Interested in having a show at the Charles City Arts Center?